 We should all check out and do whatever in the hell makes us happy; and fuck our governmental and corporate masters.

 But then life is never simple is it?
-Because it’s never about just us is it?
+Life is never just about us is it?

 We want to believe we are the star of the show, that we are a rugged individualists.
 We buy wholesale into the saw that America is the land of the individual.

 Which is why, “the American criminal justice system holds more than 2.3 million people in 1,719 state prisons, 102 federal prisons, 942 juvenile correctional facilities, 3,283 local jails, and 79 Indian Country jails as well as in military prisons, immigration detention facilities, civil commitment centers, and prisons in the U.S. territories,” because we are the freest people in the entire solar system.

-The government is not an expression of our highest ideals, but an institution we have created to generate the illusion of safety we require to sleep through long winter nights.
-It’s in our nature, our DNA.
-We are programed to conform because there is safety in conformity and profit, or so most Americans actually believe.
+The government is not an expression of our highest ideals, but an institution we have created to generate the illusion of safety.
+We are programmed to conform because there is allegedly safety in conformity, and profit.

 I trust that you appreciate that the above tale of the cricket and the ant is from Aesop’s Fables .
 And do you know what I learned this day from my research?
 Aesop was a slave. “a slave and storyteller believed to have lived in ancient Greece between 620 and 564 BCE.”

 Of course there have always been those who- no matter what the odds, decide to go their own way-buck the system.
 They gain their freedom through cunning, wit or sheer determination.
 Aesops, for instance, was such a man.